kchan38/Ski-and-Snowboard-Store/README.md

 <br>
 <br>

-The next factoring I would perform on this application in the future would be to move some of the methods regarding the Control Panel in the StoreGUI into a new class.
+The next refactoring I would perform on this application in the future would be to move some of the methods regarding the Control Panel in the StoreGUI into a new class.
 This would be related to the Single Responsibility Principle as I think many of the methods related to the buttons in the Control Panel are adding extra functionality to the StoreGUI class and giving the StoreGUI class an extra responsibility that can be split into two separate classes.
 Therefore, I would